 \subsection{The set comparison SAME probe results}

-This version of the SAME probe requires models to reason about sets of objects or varied size rather than to compare two specific referents.
+This version of the SAME probe required models to consider sets of objects of varied sizes rather than to compare two specific referents.
 Questions were of the form `Are the $X$s the same \textit{property}', X being all possible referring expressions for objects within the CLEVR universe and \textit{property} being either \textit{color}, \textit{shape}, \textit{size} or \textit{material}.
 We matched possible properties to referents such that the value of these properties was not explicitly given by the referent terms (e.g. If the referents were \textit{brown sphere} and \textit{metal cube}, then the only possible value for property was \textit{size}, since the referent terms already mention the color, material, or shape of one of the objects).
-This first template presupposes that there are at least two $X$s.
+This first template presupposed that there were at least two $X$s.
 After finding all images for each question where this presuppositions was satisfied and then sampling 10 images if there were more than 10 available, this probe had a total of 1,170 image-question pairs.

 In order for the answer to a question to be `yes' in the case of the first template all Xs in the image had to have the same value for the \textit{property} listed in the question, otherwise the answer was `no'.
 We used the `scene' metadata file associated with each image to verify whether this condition was met.